 Protecting the online privacy of children is especially important to us.
 If you are under 18 years old, please do not provide us with your name, contact details or any other information about yourself.
 To find out more, please read our Terms and Conditions.

-www.virgin.com contains links to other websites.
+The Website contains links to other websites.
 Obviously, we don't have any control over those websites and we cannot take any responsibility for any information you give them.
-Other sites have different privacy and security policies and terms and conditions, so we advise you to read these before using them.
+Other sites have different privacy and security policies and terms and conditions, so we advise you to read them before using those sites.

 Talk to us